rabstolaf/bwsys/06_golden-node-configuration.md

 # Golden Node Configuration

 After updating the repository and upgrading packages on your Golden Node, we will:
--update the `/etc/hosts` file
+* update the `/etc/hosts` file
--enable passworldless ssh
+* enable passworldless ssh
--Use NFS to mount our `/home` and `/opt` folders from our headnode onto the golden node -Set the headnode as the NTP server for the headnode -Install and configure LDAP
+* Use NFS to mount our `/home` and `/opt` folders from our headnode onto the golden node
+* Set the headnode as the NTP server for the headnode
+* Install and configure LDAP
--Configure Golden Node through the mounted `/opt` folder to use OpenMPI
+* Configure Golden Node through the mounted `/opt` folder to use OpenMPI

 ## 1. Update `/etc/hosts` file